 - Dice celery, carrots and onions and set aside in a medium bowl

-- Mince parsley and garlic and set aside in a small bowl and grate nutmeg and orange zest into the same bowl
+- Mince parsley garlic; and set aside in a small bowl and grate nutmeg and orange zest into the same bowl

 - Tie herbs and bay leaf up in a piece of cheesecloth (or half a coffee filter in a pinch).
 This is called a bouquet garni.

 - Umami Bomb: Mix anchovy paste, tomato paste, and miso paste together and set aside in a small bowl